Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--HEAD` is passed, and <formula> defines it, install the HEAD version, aka master, trunk, unstable, dev.

+    If `--build-from-source` is passed, <formula> will be installed by compiling source code instead of using a binary Bottle, if a Bottle exists.

     To install a newer version of HEAD use
     `brew rm <foo> && brew install --HEAD <foo>`